 Interventional Cardiology Fellowship Program

-The clinical base for this fellowship is at the University Medical Center and
+The clinical base for this fellowship is at the University Medical Center, New Orleans and

-affiliated clinics http://www.umcno.org/ and Slidell Memorial Hospital http://slidellmemorial.org/
+affiliated clinics.
+Information about the hospital can be found at http://www.umcno.org/ and Slidell Memorial Hospital http://slidellmemorial.org/

 In keeping with ACGME requirements, trainees are expected to be involved in

 scholarly activity during the course of their fellowship.
 Evidence of scholarly